-In addition to an extensive program of regular, weekly yoga classes throughout the year and one-to-one therapeutic consultancy, for 12 years now, Gareth and his wife Chantal have been running a range of yoga holidays in France, Sicily, Spain, Barcelona and Morocco.
+In addition to an extensive program of regular, weekly yoga classes throughout the year and one-to-one therapeutic consultancy, for 1 years now, Gareth and his wife Chantal have been running a range of yoga holidays, retreats and weekends in France, Sicily, Barcelona, Morocco and the UK.

-Beyond his group class and individual teaching activities, he and Chantal also work in association with Sadhana Mala, offering yoga foundation courses and from 2019, teacher training courses.
+Beyond his group class and individual teaching activities, he and Chantal also work in association with Sadhana Mala, offering yoga foundation courses and teacher training courses.